syncfusion-content/maui-toolkit-docs/maui-toolkit/TabView/Tab-Item-Customization.md

 {% endtabs %}

+The following image shows a tab item with the specified font attributes:

 ![Tab Item FontAttribute](images/FontAttributes.png)

 ### Font Size

 The [FontSize](https://help.syncfusion.com/cr/maui-toolkit/Syncfusion.Maui.Toolkit.TabView.SfTabItem.html#Syncfusion_Maui_Toolkit_TabView_SfTabItem_FontSize) property specifies the size of the text in the tab item.
+Below are examples demonstrating how to set the `FontSize` property in both XAML and C#.

 {% tabs %}